std::span

 First: 42

-The opposite is also true - changing an element through the span also affects the original container from which the span was constructed:
+The opposite is also true - changing an element through the span also affects the original container that the span is viewing:

 #include <span>